[The Tardis in the Matrix] Evangelicals

 The Tardis in the Matrix

-OK, I agree, Dr. Who has nothing to do with the Anglican church.
+OK, I agree, Dr. Who has nothing to do with the Evangelical party of the Anglican church.
 Mind you, as an old fan I still describe my eternal reign with Christ in Tardis terms.
 Anyway, here we have the Tardis in the Matrix and there is always the danger that it will get caught there, locked in time.
 This is the problem with the Anglican church, so they say.
 Not so, I say.
 The Matrix can't hold the Tardis.
-We Time Lords transcend matter and time.
+Our Time Lord transcend matter and time.

 Introduction